Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Design of the measurement

-Compared to the Stage 1.2 STXS definition, two sets of modified STXS regions are defined: a set of \emph{analysis regions} which is used in the design of the analysis strategy, and is defined below; and a set of \emph{measurement regions}, in which some analysis regions are merged, which are used to present the measurement results and are defined at the beginning of Section~\ref{sec:results:STXS}.
+Compared to the Stage 1.2 STXS definition, two sets of modified STXS regions are defined at the particle level: a set of \emph{analysis regions} which is used in the design of the analysis strategy, and is defined below; and a set of \emph{measurement regions}, in which some analysis regions are merged, which are used to present the measurement results and are defined at the beginning of Section~\ref{sec:results:STXS}.
 The 45 STXS analysis regions are listed in Figure~\ref{fig:design:stxs_forest}.
-They follow the Stage 1.2 definitions with the following modifications: \begin{itemize} \item The \bbH\ production mode is experimentally difficult to separate from \ggtoH, and these two production modes have similar selection acceptance and efficiency.
+They follow the Stage 1.2 definitions with the following modifications: \begin{itemize} \item The \bbH\ production mode is experimentally difficult to separate from \ggtoH, and these two production modes have similar selection efficiencies.
 The two modes are therefore measured as a single process, with each STXS region of the combined process corresponding to the sum of \ggtoH\ and \bbH\ contributions.

 \item For \ggtoH\ and \qqtoHqq\ processes, STXS regions requiring two or more jets are not split by the transverse momentum of the system consisting of the Higgs boson and two highest-\pt\ jets, \ptHjj, since the measurement does not provide sufficient sensitivity to this split.
 In addition, the STXS region defined by $\mjj \ge 700~\GeV$, where \mjj\ is the invariant mass of the two highest-\pT\ jets, is split into two bins corresponding to \mjj\ above or below 1~\TeV.
 An additional splitting at $\mjj = 700~\GeV$ is also introduced in the $\pTH \ge 200~\GeV$ region of the \qqtoHqq\ process. \item The \ggtoZH\ and \qqtoZH\ production modes with a leptonic $Z$ boson decay similarly cannot be distinguished by the analysis selections, and are therefore considered as a single \pptoZH\ process.
 In addition, each region of this process is split into separate regions for charged (\pptoHll) and neutral (\pptoHnn) dileptons. \item Production of \tH\ is split into separate \pptotHW\ and \pptotHqb\ contributions, since the two processes have different acceptances for the analysis selections.
 The $s$-channel \pptotHb\ process is neglected due to its small cross-section. \item The \VlepH\ regions are not separated according to the number of jets in the event. \end{itemize}